-Textbook: Libby, Libby and Short (LLS), Financial Accounting, 8th Edition.
+Textbook (optional): Libby, Libby and Hodge (LLH), Financial Accounting, 9th Edition.
 The NYU Custom Edition is also acceptable.
+The textbook is not required but recommended.
 The textbook covers the basic material in the course, including background information, accounting rules and conventions.
-It is crucial that students come to class prepared to discuss the scheduled topics.
-I will assign chapters/pages from the textbook that I expect you to read before class.
+I recommend you read the related chapters before each class.

 Lecture Slides: Most lectures will use the aid of PowerPoint slides, which will be available prior to each class on NYU Classes.
-You should print your own copies before class in whatever format works best for you.
+If you do not have a textbook, I recommend you read the slides before each class.